 Honors Student Association (HSA)

-The monthly meetings are held on the first Thursday of each month, at 5:15pm in the Honors Office (2115 Andersen Library).
+All meetings are at 5:15pm in the Honors Office (2115 Andersen Library) unless stated otherwise.

 Golden Key International Honour Society

 Golden Key invites only the top 15% of sophomores, juniors and seniors to be members.
 An invitation to the Society formally distinguishes its recipient as a part of this elite group.

 Golden Key maintains its selective requirements and emphasizes diversity by recognizing students from all fields of study, regardless of part-time or full-time status.

 Treasurer: Matt Goodman, email@example.com

 Secretary: Nicole Loizzo, Loizzonp14@uww.edu

 New Member Coordinator: Karl Brandstaetter, firstname.lastname@example.org